andwaredev/kiss-messenger/README.md

 #### Node.js

-This project was build using [Node.js](https://nodejs.org/en/) (among other things).
+This project was built using [Node.js](https://nodejs.org/en/) (among other things).
 If you don't yet have Node.js installed on your machine, you can find and install the Latest LTS version [here](https://nodejs.org/en/download/).

 Once you've installed Node.js, we'll get started by installing all necessary dependencies.